 Yes, of course!
 Students are not required to take either exam.
 If the student decides not to sit for the exam that they registered for, they do not have to take it.
 No prior notification is necessary.

 - May I receive a refund if I take the exam and do not receive academic credit or later find that I took the exam unnecessarily?

-The $26.00 fee per exam is non-refundable under any circumstances.
-The student should carefully consider whether they need or want to take the Biology and/or Calculus exam before they sit for it.
+The $26.50 fee per exam is non-refundable under any circumstances.
+You should carefully consider whether you need or want to take the Biology Exemption Exam and/or Calculus Placement Exam before sitting for it.

 - Is there anything I should do to prepare for the Biology Exemption Exam and/or the Calculus Placement Exam?